 Utility Workers Face Many Hazards on the Job

 Utility workers include those who aid in the provision of electric power, natural gas, steam supply, water supply, and sewage removal.
-They each face the overarching hazards of the industry, as well hazards that are specific to their jobs.
+They each face the overarching hazards of the industry, as well as hazards that are specific to their jobs.

 Pennsylvania utility workers who are injured on the job may be eligible for workers’ compensation benefits such as payment for medical expenses associated with the injury and disability.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. help injured utility workers throughout the state collect the maximum benefits to which they are entitled.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. help injured utility workers throughout the state collect the maximum benefits to which they are entitled.